ElevenPaths/thethe/README.md

 ```

-What if a service must have more than one API key, secret, etc...
+If a service must have more than one API key, secret, etc...

 ```text
 secret,api_value